Covert Communication over a K-User Multiple Access Channel: Main result

 \section{Main result}

-We characterize the covert capacity region of a $K$-user binary-input \ac{MAC} in Theorem~\ref{thm:covertcapacity}, with a sketch of the achievability proof in Section~\ref{sec:achievability-proof} and the converse in Section~\ref{sec:converse-proof}.
+We characterize the covert capacity region of a $K$-user binary-input \ac{MAC} in Theorem~\ref{thm:covertcapacity}, {with the achievability proof in Section~\ref{sec:achievability-proof} and the converse proof in Section~\ref{sec:converse-proof}}.
 The proofs adapt channel resolvability and converse techniques used in~\cite{bloch2016covert} for point-to-point channels to the \acp{MAC}.
-The achievability proof is an extension of~\cite{bloch2016covert}, and we provide details in the appendix; the converse proof presents more challenges and is fully detailed.
+The achievability proof is an extension of~\cite{bloch2016covert}, and we provide details in { the appendix}; the converse proof presents more challenges and is fully detailed.